Abudora-0/School_Admission_Portal/README.md

 - Display admission details
 - Showcase campus facilities through a gallery
 - Allow parents and students to contact the school easily
+- To promote Online Admission so that every student can study at ease

 The project focuses on clean design, responsive layout, and structured content presentation.